evierobbins/2411279-2411410-2407406-2409611-2408040-2405923-ma2806-final-project-/README.md

 Micha - My role was to help with the movement of the player by using the W, A, S and D keys.
 Though it was working at first, the player was only moving one block at a time but we needed it to move continuously as long as one of the keys was held down in which I tried to figure out how to do so.
 After some debugging, I was able to get this to work but the player movement was too slow and was sometimes going through the walls.
 To fix this, I changed a few things such as changing some of the variables and trying out a few solutions from online forums and videos but it somehow was still not working so I ended up going back to the previous code.
 Though challenging, I was able to somewhat get the player to move though it was not how we wanted it to be; more debugging and time would have helped greatly in figuring out the solution to this problem.

+Molly -  I took part in helping with the movements of the sprite in our game.
+Due to only getting the sprite to move in bits, a lot of trial and error was done, along with some support from p5.js along with our worsshop's notion class lessons.
+With more attempts with my code I managed to get the character to move a little more smoothly, however this didn't last for long as I tried to get it the same with all directions, despite trying to debug it.
+After more attempts of moving the sptite correctly, I decided to leave it as what I got, which was still a movable character using keys.
+However, with more time and skill, I'd be able to be more confident in what I'd need to do.

 ## Themes and Inspirations

 Cat and mouse, Pacman style, Maze, 90s theme graphics/game inspired by beloved childhood TV show Tom and Jerry